 He has published and lectured extensively on aviation law and trial practice.
 During the period from 1967 to 1970, he served as a decorated combat officer in the United States Marine Corps.
 His past associations include: Trustee, Canterbury School, New Milford, CT (1970-1980); Member, Fordham Law School Advisory Committee.

-Currently, Des is counsel for American Airlines in the multibillion-dollar property litigation arising from the September 11, 2001 terrorist attacks.
+Des was counsel for American Airlines in the multibillion-dollar litigation arising from the September 11, 2001 terrorist attacks.
 In addition, Judge Alvin K. Hellerstein of the U.S. District Court for the Southern District of New York appointed him Defense Liaison Counsel on behalf of more than thirty aviation defendants initially named in the 9/11 Litigation.

 Des is a Fellow of the American College of Trial Lawyers.
 He is a Court Appointed Mediator for the U.S. District Court, Southern District of New York.
 In 1997, Des was elected as a member of the Board of Directors of the International Association of Defense Counsel (“IADC”) and has been a faculty member at the IADC National Trial Academy, Dean of the IADC Corporate Counsel College (2003) and Chairman of the Aviation and Space Law Committee.
 He was a member of the Board of Directors of the IADC Foundation from 2001 to 2008.

 Des also is a member of the Defense Research Institute, the Association of Insurance Attorneys, the Association of Defense Trial Attorneys, the American Arbitration Association, The Association of the Bar of the City of New York (Member, Aeronautical Committee, 1986- ), the New York State Bar Association and the American Bar Association (Chairman, Aviation and Space Law Committee, Tort and Insurance Practice Section, 1996-1997).